kahopkin/companycommunicatorwiki/Deployment-guide.md

 # Step 3: Set up authentication

 1. Note the location of the app service that you deployed, which is `https://[BaseResourceName].azurewebsites.net`.
-For example, if you chose "contosocommunicator" as the base name, the configuration app will be at `https://contosocommunicator.azurewebsites.net`.
+For example, if you chose "contosocommunicator" as the base name, the app service will be at `https://contosocommunicator.azurewebsites.net`.

 2. Go back to the "App Registrations" page [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview).